zyshii/packing-assistant/README.md

 ## User Experience Considerations

-- **Stress Reduction:** Automated, AI-driven lists eliminate last-minute packing anxiety and the fear of forgetting essentials.
+- **Stress Reduction:** Automated lists eliminate last-minute packing anxiety and the fear of forgetting essentials.
 - **Confidence Boost:** Visual progress tracking and personalized recommendations ensure users feel prepared for their trip.
 - **Simplicity:** Clean, intuitive interface makes the process straightforward for all user types.
 - **Personal Touch:** Remembered preferences and custom items make each packing experience feel tailored and relevant.